libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 the XX handshake pattern as illustrated in the following message sequence chart.
 The second message carries early data in the form of a list of multiplexers supported by the responder, ordered by preference.
 The initiator sends its supported multiplexer list in the third message of the handshake process.
+It MAY choose a single multiplexer from the responder's list and only send that value.

-For security reasons the early data SHALL not be processed until the Noise handshake is finished.
-After the Noise handshake process is fully done, the initiator and responder will both process the received early data and select the multiplexer to be used.
-They both iterate through the responder's preferred multiplexer list in order, and if the multiplexer is also supported by the initiator, that multiplexer is selected.
-If no mutually supported multiplexer is found, the multiplexer negotiation process MUST fall back to multistream -selection protocol.
+The multiplexer to use is determined by picking the first item from the initiator's list that both parties support.

 Example: Noise handshake between peers that have a mutually supported multiplexer.
-    Initiator supports: ["/yamux/1.0.0", "/mplex/6.7.0"]
+    Initiator supports: [ "/yamux", "/mplex" ]
-    Responder supports: ["/mplex/6.7.0", "/yamux/1.0.0"]
+    Responder supports: [ "/mplex", "/yamux" ]

     XX:
     -> e
-    <- e, ee, s, es, ["/mplex/6.7.0", "/yamux/1.0.0"]
+    <- e, ee, s, es, [ "/mplex", "/yamux" ]
-    -> s, se, ["/yamux/1.0.0", "/mplex/6.7.0"]
+    -> s, se, [ "/yamux", "/mplex" ]

-    After handshake is done, both parties can arrive on the same conclusion and select "/mplex/6.7.0" as the multiplexer to use.
+    Negotiated: "/yamux"

 Example: Noise handshake between peers that don't have mutually supported multiplexers.
-    Responder supports: ["/mplex/6.7.0"]
+    Responder supports: [ "/mplex" ]
-    Initiator supports: ["yamux/1.0.0"]
+    Initiator supports: [ "yamux" ]

     XX:
     -> e
-    <- e, ee, s, es, ["/mplex/6.7.0"]
+    <- e, ee, s, es, [ "/mplex" ]
-    -> s, se, ["yamux/1.0.0"]
+    -> s, se, [ "yamux" ]

     After handshaking is done, early data processing will find no mutually supported multiplexer, and falls back to multistream-selection protocol.